duijf/roastery/documentation/architecture.rst

 2. **Clean up** --- Classify transactions.
 Clean up information such as payees and narration.
 This happens through either manual classification or automatic rules that can be programmed by the user.
-3. **Write to disk** --- Data files are written to disk as beancount ledger files.
+3. **Write to disk** --- Data files are written to disk as Beancount ledger files.
+You can then use all the normal Beancount tools, such as the Fava web UI to view your data.

 See also :doc:`/api/importer`.